AyoubChraiti/Minitalk/README.md

 # Minitalk

-## Minitalk is a small data exchange program using UNIX signals.
+## Into
 + Minitalk is a small data exchange program using UNIX signals.
-This project aims to create a communication system between a server and a client, where messages can be sent through the server using UNIX signals.
-It's a minimalist, effective, and efficient way to understand inter-process communication.

 ## Features
 - Signal-based messaging: Utilizes UNIX signals (SIGUSR1 and SIGUSR2) to transmit information.